AnandSShekhawat/Azure-Virtual-Machine/Logic App/Lab Guide - Logic App.md

     ![pic31](pic31(1).png)

-34. Click on **Save** to save workflow of the logic app.
+34. From the Logic app designer, click on **Save** to save workflow for the logic app.

     ![pic32](pic32(1).png)

 ### Task 2 : Validate Logic App Functionality

-1. Write an email for Leave to work email.
+1. From the peronal email id, write an email to the work email address provided in the logic app, requesting leave from work, using the word **Leave** in the subject line.

     ![pic33](pic33(1).png)

-2. Auto-generated email received by sender.
+2. After an email with **Leave** in the subject is received, an auto-generated response will be sent to the personal email address.

     ![pic34](pic34(1).png)

-3. Notification received on the Microsoft teams chat.
+3. A notification in the form of a new chat is also received on the Microsoft teams chat.

     ![pic35](pic35(1).jpg)

+## Review
+In this lab you have completed the following:

+- Created a Logic App
+- Validated the Logic App Functionality

+#### You have successfully completed this workshop!